 A console can function nicely as a vanity and desk in any living room.
 They’re often narrow enough to be placed along walls in hallways and passageways leading to doorways.

-Try adding a console near an entrance, as in this living room scenario, to turn a large empty wall area into a simple and functional office spot.
+Try adding a console near an entrance or hallway, as in this living room scenario, to turn a large empty wall area into a simple and functional office spot.

 9. Optimize Shelving As a Working Spot